Why Hire a Real Estate Agent When You’re Selling or Buying

 If you want to find out if off-market listings are right for you, ask a top agent.

 Unless you’re a home improvement professional or an experienced agent, you might miss red flags when viewing a home on your own.
-Some expensive home repair issues your agent can spot include structural issues, furnace problems, roofing issues, plumbing leaks, mold, and insect infestations.
+Some expensive home repair issues your agent can spot include foundation damage, furnace problems, roofing issues, plumbing leaks, mold contamination, and insect infestations.
 While these issues would likely come up during a home inspection, spotting them early can save a lot of time if these are dealbreakers for you.

 “As a Realtor, it’s important that we guide our clients to make the correct and right offer,” says Dovenbarger.
 If you’ve found your dream house, your agent might suggest waiving certain contingencies to persuade the seller to accept your offer over someone else’s.

-4. Helps you negotiate in a hot market
+4. Help you negotiate in a hot market

 In a slow market with a healthy amount of inventory, a seller may consider covering certain costs to seal the deal.
 Similarly, agents may advise buyers in a hot market with low inventory to improve the chances of winning a property by paying: